← Sustainovate

 Or the project is already funded — but no one built the governance layer.
 Multi-partner, multi-country programmes stall when reporting, decision rights, and accountability aren't structured from the start.

-What we deliver
+What I deliver

 • Logical Framework Analysis (LFA) — objectives, assumptions, risks, and indicators made explicit before any writing starts